- The Arts

 - Familiarize themselves with safety rules in various exercises and activities.

-The Science Department offers courses in the Living Environment for 9th graders, Chemistry for 10th graders, Physics for 11th graders, Women’s Health and Well Being for 9th graders and electives in AP Environmental Science, Science Research & Design, and Applied Physics in the 12th grade.
+The Science Department offers courses in the Living Environment and Women’s Health and Well Being for 9th graders, Chemistry for 10th graders, Physics for 11th graders, and electives in AP Psychology, Science Research & Design, and Applied Physics in the 12th grade.

 Notre Dame School is fortunate to be a Gilder Lehrman Institute Flagship School.
 The Gilder Lehrman Institute of American History works to foster a knowledge and love of American history by supporting outstanding education of U.S. history and government.
 Notre Dame’s affiliation with GLI affords students opportunities to participate in nationwide essay contests, attend lectures, visit local historical sites, and participate in special events for young historians throughout the New York area.

 American Studies 9 & 10 – Notre Dame’s affiliation with the Gilder Lehrman Institute allows the school to offer students study in U.S. history and society in their first and second years of high school.
-In grade 9, students will study the global causes and consequences of the American Revolution in “The Age of Revolution.”
-In grade 10, students will study the Twentieth Century as it was shaped by World War I. Students utilize readings from primary and secondary sources, educational DVDs and feature films, music, dance, the visual arts, and trips to area museums and historic sites to make American history “come alive.”
+In grade 9, students will study the global causes and consequences of the American Revolution in “The Founding Era.”
+In grade 10, students will study the intertwining Native American history as part of American history.
+Students utilize readings from primary and secondary sources, educational DVDs and feature films, music, dance, the visual arts, and trips to area museums and historic sites to make American history “come alive.”
 In place of midterms and exams, for American Studies students complete creative projects or research papers.
 Students participate in the “National History Day” competition.
-Students may elect to take AP World History.
+Students may elect to take AP Art History.

 United States History 11 – All Notre Dame students take U.S. history in their third year and prepare for the New York State Regents Exam.
-Students may elect to take Advanced Placement U.S. History, based on their academic performance in the social studies in their first two years and subject to Department approval.
+Students may elect to take Advanced Placement U.S. History, based on their academic performance in social studies in their first two years and subject to department approval.
 All students become conversant with the development of the American nation and culture, with an emphasis on politics, the U.S. Constitution, and social history.
-Students examine primary documents, hone their writing skills, defend complex historical positions, and often participate in the national Civil War essay competition sponsored by the Gilder Lehrman Institute and the Civil War Roundtable of New York.
+Students examine primary documents, hone their writing skills, defend complex historical positions, and often participate in the national Civil War and Age of Revolutions essay competition sponsored by the Gilder Lehrman Institute.
+Students may opt to take AP U.S. History.

-Government 12 – In this one semester course, students question concepts of liberty, power, freedom, and authority.
+Government 12 – In this one-semester course, students question concepts of liberty, power, freedom, and authority.
 They examine how our Constitution addresses these hotly contested concepts.
-Students explore their own political ideology, and learn how ideology, partisanship, and citizen action (and inaction) influence the policy making process.
-With Department approval, students may opt to take Advanced Placement United States Government and Politics.
+Students explore their own political ideology, and learn how ideology, partisanship, and citizen action (and inaction) influence the policy-making process.
+With department approval, students may opt to take Advanced Placement United States Government and Politics.
 An understanding of current local, national, and global events is a critical component of the course.
-Notre Dame students graduate ready to enter American society as active, educated citizens, committed to a life of active citizenship and involvement in your local, national, and global political communities.
+Notre Dame students graduate ready to enter American society as active, educated citizens, committed to a life of active citizenship and involvement in their local, national, and global political communities.